-The REF-Traffic project works on an end-to-end traffic monitoring system for real-time pedestrian and vehicle tracking, vehicle recognition, object search, and event monitoring.
+The SAFR (Small Accurate and Fast Re-ID) project works on an end-to-end traffic monitoring system for real-time pedestrian and vehicle tracking, vehicle recognition, object search, and event monitoring.
 We are developing a framework to perform these tasks in real-world camera networks, which turn out to be heterogeneous, meaning they encompass a variety of camera types all with different resolutions, scales, and artifacts.
 Further, as new cameras are added, the camera network composition and heterogenaity also changes.

 The usual approaches for the traffic monitoring tasks have primarily focused on improving accuracy in homogeneous camera networks.
 Our work deals with the significant harder heterogeneous camera network problem.
 Our traffic monitoring system (in-progress) performs the following tasks:

 Object Detection: Dense object detection in video streams has long been an integral part of video analytics.
 Any traffic monitoring requires being able to see the relevant objects, such as vehicles and pedestrians.
 Our system performs object detection in heterogeneous camera networks by dynamically generating and using high-accuracy real-time models for each camera given its profile (resolution, scale, artifacts, etc).